YuJi-2023/YuJi-2023/README.md

 - 📫 How to reach me: **sophia.jiyu@gmail.com**

-- 🐙 Fun fact: Octopus has three hearts ❤️❤❤️
+- 🐙 Fun fact: An octopus has three hearts ❤️❤❤️

 <h3 align="left">Get in contact:</h3>
 <p align="left">